Obsessed (Olivia Rodrigo song): Commercial performance

 "Obsessed" debuted at number 14 on the US Billboard Hot 100 issued for April 6, 2024.
 The song became Rodrigo's seventh to reach the top 10 of the Pop Airplay chart, at number 10.
 It was her ninth to achieve the same milestone on the Hot Rock & Alternative Songs chart, at number 2.
 In Canada, "Obsessed" entered at number 20 on the Canadian Hot 100 issued for the same date.
 The song debuted at number 10 on the UK Singles Chart and became Rodrigo's eighth top-10 single.
-It was certified silver by the British Phonographic Industry.
+It was certified gold by the British Phonographic Industry.

 In Australia, "Obsessed" entered at number 16 and received a platinum certification from the Australian Recording Industry Association.
 The song charted at number 26 in New Zealand.
 It debuted at number 17 on the Billboard Global 200.
 "Obsessed" also reached number 12 in Ireland, number 20 on the Japan Hot Overseas chart, number 43 in Greece, number 54 in Portugal, number 59 in Sweden, number 73 in Austria and the Netherlands, and number 92 in Poland.